annaritz/easychair-to-acm-erights/README.md

 # easychair-to-acm-erights

 Scripts and instructions for converting ACM-BCB EasyChair submissions into ACM eRights metadata.
-Workshop, poster, and highlight organizers must convert their metadata information into an XML or CSV file for uploading to ACM.
+Chairs and organizers must convert their metadata information into an XML or CSV file for uploading to ACM.

 ## 2020 ACM-BCB Instructions

+Anna will handle main conference papers, poster abstracts, and highlight abstracts.
+For **Workshop Organizers**, follow these instructions.

 1. **Generate a CSV file** of author metadata.
 From ACM's [General Instructions for Proceedings](https://www.acm.org/publications/gi-proceedings), this CSV includes paper type, affiliations, and emails.
 Only one author gets this copyright notification - we have decided that the **first corresponding author** receives this info.
 See below for instructions about generating the CSV file.